Frequently Asked Questions

 - Species identification (if you use it) — sends a cropped subject image to an AI species lookup service.
 Skip this feature if you’d rather stay fully offline.

-What are Library and Develop view?
+What are Library and the Editor?

 - Library (press

-D) — post-stack editing surface with masks, adjustments, crop, retouch, and Save.
+E) — post-stack editing surface with masks, adjustments, crop, retouch, and Save.

 See the Quick Start guide for the full workflow.